clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Post Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 1.78 seconds
 ```
-* Finally, you might expand the functionality of Nmap beyond the official Nmap scripts; you can write your script or download Nmap scripts from the Internet.
+* Can write custom scripts or download Nmap scripts from the Internet.
   * Downloading and using a Nmap script from the Internet holds a certain level of risk.
-* So it is a good idea not to run a script from an author you don’t trust.

 ## Saving the Output
 Whenever you run a Nmap scan, it is only reasonable to save the results in a file.
 Selecting and adopting a good naming convention for your filenames is also crucial.
 The number of files can quickly grow and hinder your ability to find a previous scan result.
 The three main formats are: